oracle-livelabs/analytics-ai/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-model-univariate.md

 ## Introduction

-In this session, we will show you how to train an anomaly detection model, and make predictions with new data.
+In this session, we will show you how to train an univariate anomaly detection model, and make predictions with new data.

 [Step by step walkthrough of a univariate anomaly detection example](youtube:xTJBpAhaIcs)